Santosh-Gupta/LexieProgrammable/README.md

 # My Story

 I tend to have a difficult time coding because of my dyslexia; coding involves writing precise statements, and this is very hard for me with the friction I experience in reading normal fonts.
-I remember when I took my very first introduction to programming course, while I immensely enjoyed coding whenever my dyslexia wasn't an issue, the time spent on syntactical error discouraged me from persuing computer science.
-It wasn't until 2017 when I strongly considered a career which heavily involved programming again, due to the advanced is machine learning.
+I remember when I took my very first introduction to programming course, while I immensely enjoyed coding whenever my dyslexia wasn't an issue, the time spent on syntactical errors discouraged me from persuing computer science.
+It wasn't until 2017 when I strongly considered a career which heavily involved programming again, due to the advancements is machine learning.

 I always have been a bit obsessed with information retrieval for scientific texts during my work as a biomedical researcher.
 Due to variations of keywords and phrasing in chem/bio, it is very difficult to query about a particular concept you have in mind.
 So I dreamed about search techniques that were invarient to a strict keyword or phrase, some sort of algorithm that could infer the meaning behind your query, and search through that.